apache/incubator-taverna-workbench-product/README.md

 Icons
 -----

-IF you would like to customize the icons and splashscreen used by the generated installers and launchers, see `src/main/resources/lib` - note that there are different icon files for different operating systems.
+If you would like to customize the icons and splashscreen used by the generated installers and launchers, see `src/main/resources/lib` - note that there are different icon files for different operating systems.